 Moot Court Honors Program

 The Moot Court Honors Program hosts the Dean Fred F. Herzog Moot Court Competition.
-This is a one-credit hour course held during the first seven weeks of each semester, which students take during their third semester.
+This is a two-credit hour, semester-long course, which students take during their third semester or thereafter.

-During the seven weeks, participants attend class with a professor and a student teaching assistant.
-Each competitor is required to research and write a Supreme Court appellate brief, as well as prepare an oral argument to present in competition at the Dirksen Federal Court House.
+During this course, participants attend class with a professor and a student teaching assistant.
+Each competitor is required to research and write two Supreme Court appellate briefs, as well as prepare an oral argument to present in competition at the Dirksen Federal Court House.
 Competition rounds are judged by local practitioners and jurists.

 Awards are given for the Best Brief, Best Oralist, as well as First and Second place and Semifinalists.
 Students who complete the competition with a grade of B or better, and are in the top 33 percent of their class, are eligible to participate in Moot Court Honors Council Candidacy program.
 Award winners are also eligible for Honors Council Candidacy irrespective of class rank.